Tamsin Stuart Art

 Framed acrylic on paper

-So many beautiful buildings in Cheltenham it's hard to choose which to paint next.
+So many beautiful buildings in Cheltenham I was spoilt for choice with what to try next.

-But decided on this colourful take on the Cheltenham's Town Hall.
+Decided on this colourful take on Cheltenham Town Hall.

 SOLD